dshanske/semantic-comments/README.md

 semantic-comments
 =================

-Semantic Comments adds a Comment Template to Wordpress that Takes Advantage of Webmentions and the Semantic Linkbacks Plugin
+Semantic Comments improves comment handling in WordPress to take advantage of Webmentions and the Semantic Linkbacks Plugin.

+This includes several ways to display comments, including a Facepile.

 Version 0.1 - Complete Rewrite of Display Code to be less intrusive in relation to the theme, addition of Settings Page under Comments.